kube-rs/website/docs/controllers/errors.md

 !!! note "Current limitations"

     `error_policy` is a **synchronous** function.
 You cannot perform async operations (sending metrics, updating status) inside it.
-For per-key exponential backoff, wrap the reconciler itself — see the pattern described in the [[reconciler]] documentation.
+For per-key exponential backoff, wrap the reconciler itself with a middleware that tracks per-object retry state.

 ## Client-level Retry